dblock/lost-robies/README.md

 This code retrieves information about the 300 frames of Robbie Barat's "AI Generated Nude Portrait #7" from Etherscan.

-- [x] Retrieve creation transactions and IPFS into [data/ai-generated-nude-portraits-7.json](dara/ai-generated-nude-portraits-7.json).
-- [ ] Walk the transfer chain to classify Robbies into lost, found, claimed, etc.
-- [ ] Past sales.
-- [ ] Availability and pricing.
-- [ ] Merge with data about found but unscratched Robbies.

 ### Run

 Obtain an API key from [Etherscan](https://etherscan.io/myapikey).